 <img>

-Make sure Dash is selected in the realm list in the top left corner.
+Make sure dash is selected in the realm list in the top left corner.

 Select Users > Add User.